catalyst-cloud/catalystcloud-docs/source/identity-access-management/additional-permissions.rst

 ****************

-Some of the objects you create on your project will give ownership permissions to the user who created them.
-The most common example of this is when creating a kubernetes cluster.
+Some of the objects you create on your project will give ownership permissions to the user who created them, the most common example of this is when creating a kubernetes cluster.
 If you are the person who created the cluster then you are known as the "cluster administrator."
 While there is a role required for interacting with kubernetes clusters (detailed in the